NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 - Green tea extract (catechin extract)

-There are even some supplements that experts advise against.
-For instance, good-quality, large-scale studies carried out in recent years have repeatedly shown that fish oil capsules containing omega-3 fatty acids can increase the risk of an irregular heartbeat (atrial fibrillation).
+Experts even recommend avoiding certain supplements.
+For instance, good-quality, large-scale studies carried out in recent years have repeatedly shown that fish oil capsules containing omega-3 fatty acids increase the risk of an irregular heartbeat (atrial fibrillation).
+Omega-3 fatty acids are also found in food – for example, in linseed oil and rapeseed oil, linseed and walnuts.

-In addition, even if a supplement does improve a person’s cholesterol levels, it doesn’t mean that it also decreases their risk of developing medical problems such as a heart attack.
-The cholesterol level alone cannot prove whether a treatment is effective.
+Generally speaking, even if a supplement does improve a person’s cholesterol levels, that doesn’t mean that it will also decrease their risk of developing medical problems such as a heart attack.
+Cholesterol levels alone cannot prove that a treatment is effective.

 Sources